 These connectors need to be connected onto a set of grouped pins on the Motherboard.
 At this step you will need to refer to your Motherboard manual for the connection method of these cables.

-Wow we have come a long way.
-We now have a system with a processor, power supply, hard drive and possibly an optical drive.
+Wow, you’ve come a long way to build your own PC.
+You now have a system with a processor, power supply, hard drive and possibly an optical drive.
 You have memory installed and everything mounted into your shinny new case.

 You got your PCI cards all installed and now we are almost ready to close her up and boot for the first time.